 – You should expect TPO to last about 15 years.
 Most PVC roofs easily last 20-35 years.

 – TPO performance and longevity varies greatly depending on geographic location.
 PVC is still preferred in very harsh climates, such as in Wyoming.

-– You should install at least 60 mil thickness, and better more, if you can afford it.
+– Install at least 60 mil thickness, and better more, if you can afford it.
 Anything else is pure garbage.

 – It is possible to prolong the service life of TPO by re-coating it with an elastomeric cool roof coating, such as X-Tenda Coat by Carlysle, every 4-5 years.
 However, in this case you also need to consider the regular additional costs of this job.
 Comparatively, with this added, PVC roofing becomes the cheaper option over the long haul.